 How threat actors impersonated legitimate publishers

-We observed the employment of several tricks by threat actors to impersonate legitimate organizations and boost credibility.
-The displayed name of the malicious publisher for each of the malicious apps (for example: "Acme LLC”) was a lookalike to an existing legitimate publisher’s name.
+We observed the employment of several tricks by threat actors to pass Microsoft’s vetting services in order to impersonate legitimate organizations and boost credibility.
+The displayed name of the malicious publisher for each of the malicious apps (for example: “Acme LLC”) was a lookalike to an existing legitimate publisher’s name.
 The “verified publisher” name was hidden and different from the displayed name (for example: “Acme Holdings LLC” instead of “Acme LLC”).
 The fact that threat actors registered malicious apps with “publisher verified” status suggests successful authentication via the MPN process.
 Microsoft communicated to Proofpoint that changing the publisher name associated with their MPN account requires re-verification.

 Figure 1: Terms of service and policy statement URLs in Azure AD API response.